 But something about him makes her reconsider.
 Gorgeous and sexy, he seems sincere in his interest.
 Until he sees the diamond ring on her finger.

 As the pair cover presidential campaign after presidential campaign, they form a long-distance friendship that could become so much more.
 If they can only find the time.

 A heartwarming story of true love and second chances.

-“Present,” by New York Times bestselling author Kristine Kathryn Rusch, is free on this website for one week only.
+“On the Trail,” by New York Times bestselling author Kristine Kathryn Rusch, is free on this website for one week only.

 Alas and alack, October did not start well.
 The traditionally published novel I read first was disappointing.
 Sadly, it wasn’t the author’s fault.
 Her stupid traditional publisher ruined everything.
 Let me explain without naming the book.
 The book had three reversal/surprises built into the narrative.
 The first, nearly halfway through, is that a character we thought was dead turns out to be alive.
 That should […]

 Typos abound, even here on my website.
 I had this labeled August 2019 for the longest time.
 Who knew that I would be able to recommend books I would read a year from now?
 Seriously, though, August started out well, with the Amanda Quick book that I just devoured.
 I had a lot of other reading to do, and much of it was fun.
 I […]